INN/link-roundups/docs/mailchimp.md

 ### Inserting editable content areas

-This plugin's MailChimp features depend on the presence of specific tags in your MailChimp template.
+This plugin's MailChimp features depend on the presence of specific markup in your custom MailChimp template.

 You'll have to edit your template to add them, so that they can be replaced with your content when you go to send a campaign.